Skip to main content

 )

 Sometimes, it’s easier to simply modify the original response from the server, for example, in order to set a specific feature flag.
-In order complete the initial request, and pass the response to the mock generator, you must first enable the “fetch real response” configuration.
-This will allow us to access the response at mock.response inside our Javascript code.
+In order complete the initial request and pass the response to the mock generator, you must first enable the “fetch real response” option.
+This will allow us to access the response at mock.response inside our JavaScript code.

 Now we can configure our mock to intercept feature flag requests.